markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Blockquotes

-The MARKUP theme does not support out-of-the-box blockquotes.
+MARKUP does not support out-of-the-box blockquotes.
 See the [blockquotes tutorial](https://markup-theme.github.io/markup-theme/tutorials.html#blockquotes) for the steps necessary to add CSS support for blockquotes.

 ### Tokens